numan/yearn-gnosis-safe/README.md

 3. Create the rest of the Gnosis Safe infrastructure (Client Gateway, Transaction Service, UI, Configuration Service)
 4. Index transaction data for existing safes

+You can customize your deployment by specifying the following environment variables when running `cdk deploy`:

+1. `CDK_DEPLOY_ACCOUNT` - The Account ID of the AWS account you want to deploy to.
+2. `CDK_DEPLOY_REGION` - the AWS region you want to deploy to.
+3. `UI_SUBDOMAIN` (*optional*) - Deploys the UI to a S3 bucket with the value of this environment variable.
+This is required if you want a [custom subdomain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/RoutingToS3Bucket.html) for your UI.
+4. `INCLUDE_RINKEBY` (*optional*) - If this `true`, CDK will deploy the transaction service to support the Rinkeby network.

 ### Prerequisites

 Before you start you need to install **AWS CDK CLI** and bootstrap your AWS account: